 The coccyx (plural: coccyges) is the series of rudimentary vertebrae forming the caudal termination of the vertebral column and is positioned inferior to the apex of the sacrum.
 The coccyx is one leg of the tripod formed in conjunction with the ischial tuberosities for support in a seated positi...

 The coccyx AP view is used to demonstrate the coccyx, in conjunction with the sacrum and coccyx (lateral view).
 Follow departmental protocol in relation to imaging this region.

 the radiograph is performed with the patient in a supine position, with arms placed comfortably by ...

-The cockade sign is a classic appearance of an intraosseous lipoma of the calcaneus which presents as a well-defined lytic lesion with a central calcification resembling a cockade.
+The cockade sign describes the classic appearance of a calcaneal intraosseous lipoma seen as a well-defined lytic lesion with a central calcification.

 It is named after a cockade, which is a badge, usually in the form of a rosette or knot, generally worn on the hat.